 Aortic dissection is a potentially fatal blood vessel condition.
-The Department of Cardiothoracic Surgery at NHCS shares its risk factors and symptoms.
+The Department of Cardiothoracic Surgery at NHCS (NHCS) shares its risk factors and symptoms.

 Aortic dissection may be rare, but it is a potentially fatal blood vessel condition